kubevault/kubevault/docs/guides/monitoring/csi-driver/coreos.md

 > New to KubeVault?
 Please start [here](/docs/concepts/README.md).

-# Monitoring Vault CSI Driver Using CoreOS Prometheus Operator
+# Monitoring Vault CSI Driver Using Prometheus Operator

 CoreOS [prometheus-operator](https://github.com/coreos/prometheus-operator) provides simple and Kubernetes native way to deploy and configure Prometheus server.
 This tutorial will show you how to use CoreOS Prometheus operator for monitoring Vault CSI driver.